MiniXC/typst-projects/thesis/chapters/03_tts_asr.typ

 The data most commonly used for TTS-for-ASR is read audiobook speech, such as LibriSpeech @panayotov_librispeech_2015 and LibriTTS @zen_libritts_2019.

-=== Training on synthetic data alone
-However, a more fundamental question is how well synthetic speech can be used to train #abbr.a[ASR] on its own.
-It is natural to assume that if #abbr.pla[MOS], human ratings, which are explained in more detail in @07_subjective, are statistically indistinguishable between synthetic and real speech @chen_vall-e_2024@tan_naturalspeech_2024 so should be their usefulness as training data for #abbr.a[ASR] systems.

-As can be seen in @fig_werr, this is not the case, with #abbr.pla[WERR], defined as the ratio between #abbr.pla[WER] when training on synthetic compared to real speech, tending towards $2$ rather than $1$ as would be expected if they were truly equivalent.
-To illustrate this, we can compute the ratio of Mean Opinion Scores (MOS) as well.
-Using this measure, Tacotron 2 @shen_natural_2018, which was published a year prior to the earliest system in @fig_werr, achieves a subjective score ratio of $approx 1.02$, still $0.65$ lower than the best reported TTS-for-ASR systems' #abbr.a[WERR].

-This observation sets up much of the exploration in #link(<part_01>, [Part I]) of this work.
-Somehow, listeners seem to give favorable ratings to synthetic speech which consistently produces close to #emph[$2$ times] the #abbr.a[WER] of real speech.
-What is missing in the speech that explains this gap?

 === Methods for synthetic data diversity

 A variety of techniques have been developed to generate synthetic speech that is not just natural-sounding, but also diverse and robust enough for ASR training.